Penrith will Sparkle Brighter this Christmas!

 The Christmas Bazaar is coming to Penrith, Situated within the New Square's Development, this traditional market in wooden trader chalets will certainly bring festive cheer to Penrith.

-The market will trade over Eight Days from November 26th to December 3rd 2016 Starting with the Christmas Light, switch on, Santa is even making an appearance in his Winter Wonderland Chalet!
+The market will trade On November 24th - 26th and December 1st - 3rd, 10 - 6pm Friday & Saturday and 10 - 4pm Sunday, Santa is even making an appearance in his Winter Wonderland Chalet!

 If you are a trader please fill in the following form to express your interest.

-Trader Chalets are 10 x 8 ft and have electric, lighting and festive external decorations.The Eight Day hire price is £400.00 inclusive that is just £50.00 per day!
+Trader Chalets are 10 x 8 ft and have electric, lighting and festive external decorations.The hire price is £360.00 inclusive that is just £60.00 per day! for both weekends or £210.00 for a single weekend..

 General Trader Requirements